drloring/katacoda-scenarios/ms-security/sec-1/step2.md

 Notice that we have are failing the security scan, run `anchore-cli evaluate check localbuild/java-ws --detail`{{execute}} to view the specific errors.

-Next we're going to look into customizing security policies.
+Next we're going to look into customizing security policies and get the image scan to pass.